 \subsubsection{Task allocation technique}

 Given the scenario and the obtained UGV route from outer loop MSC algorithm, we can divide the entire problem into $ n - 1 $ number of subproblems ($ n $ = number of refuel stops with starting depot) with an assumption that UGV travels only between two refuel stops in each subproblem.
 Before the subproblem division, each mission point is assigned to its nearest refuel stop (including starting depot) that covers it.
 In the subproblems, the first refuel stop is the origin node and the second refuel stop is the destination node of UGV route.
 The sub-problems are decoupled from each other by allocating separate mission points in them.
-The UAV mission points assigned to the destination refuel stop under each subproblem are allocated to that subproblem.
-Only, for the first subproblem the mission points assigned to both origin and destination node should be allocated to it.
+The UAV mission points covered by destination refuel stop under each subproblem are allocated to that subproblem.
+Only, for the first subproblem the mission points covered by both origin and destination node should be allocated to it.

 Figure \ref{Task allocation } demonstrate the process of subproblem division and mission allocation.
-Figure \ref{Entire_scenario} shows refuel stop locations along the UGV route obtained from outer level MSC algorithm for a given scenario, the first subproblem (figure \ref{SP1}) is created by taking the starting depot as the origin node and the refuel stop 1 as the destination node.
+Figure \ref{Entire_scenario} shows refuel stop locations obtained from outer level MSC algorithm for a given scenario.
+The first subproblem (figure \ref{SP1}) is created by taking the starting depot as the origin node and the refuel stop 1 as the destination node.
 The UAV mission points covered by origin node (starting depot) and destination node (refuel stop 1) are assigned for subproblem 1.
 Similarly, the second subproblem (figure \ref{SP2}) is created by taking the refuel stop 1 as origin node and refuel stop 2 as destination node and the mission points covered by the destination node (refuel stop 2) are assigned for this subproblem.
-Once we get an independent set of subproblems through task allocation, we tried to solve each subproblem by modeling it as energy constrained vehicle routing problem (E-VRP).\\
+Once we get an independent set of subproblems through task allocation, we try to solve each subproblem by modeling it as energy constrained vehicle routing problem with time windows (E-VRPTW).